odlgroup/odlcuda/README.md

         ImportError: No module named odlpp

-    It may be that you have not installed the package, run `make PyInstall` or equivalent.
+    It may be that you have not installed the package, run `make pyinstall` or equivalent.